-Method of receipt Explanation Tax treatment A. Receiving payment token as payment for Where a business is receiving payment tokens in exchange for the provision of goods or services The transaction is regarded as a barter trade.
-The recipient of the payment tokens would be taxed on the value of the underlying goods provided/ services performed. goods and services performed by business Tax is a consequence of commercial arrangement and generally IRAS respects the form of the transaction (unless the form and substance are misaligned).
+Method of receipt Explanation Tax treatment A. Receiving payment token as payment for goods and tokens in exchange for the provision of goods or services , services performed by business Tax is a consequence of commercial arrangement and generally IRAS respects the form of the transaction (unless the form and substance are misaligned).
 In this respect, the contractual terms and value of the transaction should reflect the open market value of the goods or services.
 An examination of the contractual arrangement is required to determine the amount of taxable income from the receipt of payment tokens.
 For example, assuming both contracts below reflect the open market value of the services performed: A) Contractually due to receive an agreed value of fiat currency that is payable by payment tokens e.g. S\$100 worth of Bitcoins The taxable income in this case is S\$100 B) Contractually due to receive an agreed number of payment tokens e.g. one unit of Bitcoin.
 The taxable income in this case is the value of the one unit of payment token at the time that the income accrues to the business.

-Method of receipt Explanation Tax treatment B. Receiving payment token as payment for employment services performed by Employees may be remunerated in payment tokens (e.g. Bitcoins).
+Method of receipt Explanation Tax treatment B. Receiving payment token as payment for employment services performed by an individual Employees may be remunerated in payment tokens (e.g. Bitcoins).
 Wages paid in the form of payment tokens are taxable in the hands of the employee based on the value of the employment services performed by the employee, when the income accrues to the employee.
-Similar to (A) above, an examination of the employment contract is required to determine the taxable amount. an individual Where payment tokens given to employees include a moratorium, the payments will be taxable when the moratorium is lifted.
+Similar to (A) above, an examination of the employment contract is required to determine the taxable amount.
+Where payment tokens given to employees include a moratorium, the payments will be taxable when the moratorium is lifted.
 This is on the basis that the income only accrues to the employee at the end of the moratorium.
 C. Purchasing payment token - The purchase of a payment token is not a taxable event.
 However, the intention at the point of purchase would be considered (through the application of the badges of trade) to determine if subsequent disposal of the payment token is a trading activity, and hence whether the resulting gain/ loss is revenue in nature.
 D. Receiving payment token through mining A miner may mine for payment tokens for his own use or for sale.
 When a miner successfully mines for payment tokens, he is rewarded with payment tokens from the system, which he may subsequently exchange for goods or services, or dispose of.
 The taxability of a miner's profits from the disposal of payment tokens (including those obtained from a mining pool) depends on whether the miner performs the mining activity with an intention to profit.
 Miners may perform mining as a hobby or to hold the tokens mined as a long-term investment.
 If so, the disposal gains/ losses of the payment tokens are not taxable/ deductible.
 On the other hand, gains/ losses from the disposal of payment tokens by a miner assessed to be trading in nature would be taxable/ deductible.
 Likewise, if a miner is paid a fee to perform the mining activity, he could be taxed on the fee received (see Scenario E below).